Pennsylvania State House

 Ryan BizzarroPolicy Committee ChairpersonDavid H. Rowe

-Current House composition by district:
+House composition by district, Jan 2026:

 Democratic representative